JialunZhai/NYU-file/README.md

 **Note**: If you don't know whether your file is contiguously-allocated or not, try this option first.

-**Succeeded**: Try to recover a file named _HELLO.TXT_ in disk _fat32.disk_ and successfully recovered.
+**Succeeded**: Try to recover a file named _HELLO.TXT_ on disk _fat32.disk_ and successfully recovered.

 ```bash
 $ ./nyufile fat32.disk -r HELLO.TXT
 HELLO.TXT: successfully recovered
 ```

-**Failed**: Try to recover a file named _HELLO_ in disk _fat32.disk_ while no file found.
+**Failed**: Try to recover a file named _HELLO_ on disk _fat32.disk_ while no file found.

 ```bash
 $ ./nyufile fat32.disk -r HELLO
 HELLO: file not found
 ```

-**Failed but not really failed**: Try to recover a file named _TANT.TXT_ in disk _fat32.disk_ but mutiple files named _.ANG.TXT_ are detected.
+**Failed but not really failed**: Try to recover a file named _TANT.TXT_ on disk _fat32.disk_ but mutiple files named _.ANG.TXT_ are detected.
 The recover tool doesn't know which one you want to recover, therefore, you need to provide extra information about the file you want to recover, i.e., SHA-1 digest.

 ```bash
 $ ./nyufile fat32.disk -r TANG.TXT